Moonraker (film): Plot

-A Drax Industries Moonraker Space Shuttle orbiter on loan to the United Kingdom is hijacked in midair while on a Shuttle Carrier Aircraft.
-The carrier is destroyed but no wreckage of the shuttle is found.
+A Drax Industries Moonraker Space Shuttle orbiter on loan to the United Kingdom is hijacked in midair while aboard a Shuttle Carrier Aircraft.
+The carrier is destroyed, but no wreckage of the shuttle is found.
 M, head of MI6, assigns James Bond, Agent 007, to investigate.
-En route to England, Bond is attacked and thrown out of a plane by assassin Jaws.
-He survives by stealing a parachute from the pilot, while Jaws lands on a trapeze net within a circus tent.
-At the Drax Industries spaceplane-manufacturing complex in California, Bond meets the owner of the company, Hugo Drax, and his henchman Chang.
-Bond also meets Dr. Holly Goodhead, an astronaut, and survives an assassination attempt while inside a centrifuge chamber.
-Drax's personal pilot, Corinne Dufour, helps Bond find blueprints for a glass vial made in Venice; Drax discovers her involvement and has her killed by his pet dogs.
+En route to England, Bond is attacked and thrown from a plane by assassin Jaws.
+He survives by stealing the pilot's parachute, while Jaws lands on a trapeze net inside a circus tent.
+At the Drax Industries spaceplane-manufacturing complex in California, Bond meets company owner Hugo Drax and his henchman Chang.
+He also meets Dr Holly Goodhead, an astronaut, and survives an assassination attempt inside a centrifuge chamber.
+Drax's personal pilot, Corinne Dufour, helps Bond find blueprints for a glass vial made in Venice.
+After discovering her betrayal, Drax has Corinne pursued and killed by his Beauceron hounds.

-In Venice, Bond encounters Goodhead and observes her sneaking around a door near the glass factory and is then chased through the canals by Drax's henchmen.
-He returns to the factory at night to investigate and discovers a secret biological laboratory and learns that the glass vials are to hold a nerve gas deadly to humans, but harmless to plants and animals.
-Chang attacks Bond, but Bond throws him through the stained glass clockface of the Saint Mark's clocktower, killing him; during the fight, Bond finds evidence that Drax is moving his operation to Rio de Janeiro.
-Rejoining Goodhead he sleeps with her having revealed that he has deduced that she is a CIA agent spying on Drax.
-Bond has saved one of the vials he found earlier, as the only evidence of the now missing laboratory; he gives it to M for analysis, who permits him to go to Rio de Janeiro under the pretense of being on leave.
+In Venice, Bond encounters Goodhead and sees her sneaking around a door near the glass factory.
+Drax's henchmen pursue him through the canals, but he later returns to the factory and discovers a secret biological laboratory.
+He learns that the glass vials are designed to contain a nerve gas deadly to humans but harmless to plants and animals.
+Chang attacks Bond, who throws him through the stained glass clockface of the Saint Mark's clocktower, killing him.
+During the fight, Bond finds evidence that Drax is moving his operation to Rio de Janeiro.
+He rejoins Goodhead and sleeps with her after revealing that he has deduced she is a CIA agent spying on Drax.
+Bond has preserved one of the vials as evidence after the laboratory disappears; he gives it to M for analysis, and M permits him to travel to Rio de Janeiro under the pretence of being on leave.